jcooky/jaal/README.md

 #How to use
 See an [sample](https://github.com/jcooky/jaal/tree/master/jaal-sample-servlet).<br>
 It is sample to run the webapp with spring-boot. [jaal-sample-servlet](https://github.com/jcooky/jaal/tree/master/jaal-sample-servlet) is run on JVM with [jaal-sample-agent](https://github.com/jcooky/jaal/tree/master/jaal-sample-agent) that is purpose for feature of method proxy.
-These is how to use Jaal
+These is how to use Jaal.